OSURoboticsClub/Unity-Rover-Object-Detection/docs/adr/2025-11-16-sonpatks-ADR.md

 **Status:** Pending

 **Context:**
-We need a reliable, scalable database for our web application.
-Requirements include ACID compliance, support for complex queries, and compatibility with our hosting provider.
+Training the YOLOv11 model on a hammer-only dataset currently takes over 6 hours on local machines.
+We need faster. more scalable compute resources to support continued model experimentation and dataset expansion.
+Requirements include support for higher batch sizes, consistent Python/CUDA environment, and capability to run multiple training jobs without hindering local development.

 **Decision:**
 We will use the OSU COE High Performance Computing Cluster for training the object detection (YOLO) model.